Now, Pixar is helping others learn the secrets of great storytelling – for free, in partnership with online education provider Khan Academy.

 There's also the poor man's version, the flip book, which was actually invented around the same time as these other contraptions.

-Whether it was a spinning disk or a series of mirrors, the end result was actually pretty similar to the GIFs we know today — looping images that play cognitive tricks to allow us to see motion.
+Whether it was a spinning disk or a series of mirrors, the end result

 The technique of the phenakistoscope and other devices hasn't dissapeared entirely, even if it's been replaced by more sophisticated, digital forms.